-Johnson University is in the top 10% of the country for theology & religious vocations.
-More specifically it was ranked #5 out of 67 schools by College Factual.
-It is also ranked #1 in Tennessee.
+Johnson University is among the very best schools in the country for theology & religious vocations at the bachelor’s level.
+Its best result was #4 out of 6 schools by College Factual.

 | In State | Out of State | |